London 2012 programmes

 Lee Valley Regional Park Authority is playing a central role to deliver a legacy from the London 2012 Olympic and Paralympic Games.

-The Authority owns, funds and manages three London 2012 venues; Lee Valley White Water Centre near Waltham Cross, Hertfordshire, the first 2012 venue to open to the public beofre and after the Games; Lee Valley VeloPark, with the iconic London 2012 velodrome at its heart, it will be the world's finest cycling hub when it opens in March 2014; Lee Valley Hockey and Tennis Centre, due to open spring 2014.
+The Authority owns, funds and manages three London 2012 venues; Lee Valley White Water Centre near Waltham Cross, Hertfordshire, the first 2012 venue to open to the public before and after the Games; Lee Valley VeloPark, with the iconic London 2012 velodrome at its heart, it is the world's finest cycling hub; Lee Valley Hockey and Tennis Centre, offering world class facilities in two sports.
 Both these venues are located on Queen Elizabeth Olympic Park.

 Our plans for delivering a sporting legacy from the Games are in full swing.
 This puts us in a unique position to share our experiences about our London 2012 role and we can offer the following educational opportunities around the Games and our involvement which provide a fun, informative, and interesting way to learn.
 This is your chance to use the world’s greatest sporting extravaganza as an excellent and inspiring educational tool.